daattali/beautiful-jekyll/programming.md

 ## Contact Us

-Have any questions or concerns?
+Have any programming-related questions or concerns?
 Email us at [programming@fursquared.com](mailto:programming@fursquared.com).